CleverRaven/Cataclysm-DDA/design-gameplay.md

 ### Overview
 This is an approximation, and does not describe the expected timeline from a player perspective, but rather the expected design structure.
 In other words, it should not be hard-coded that a given feature is only available on a given day, but rather, game design should make access to that feature require a particular time investment making it unlikely to obtain earlier.

-All these timelines are targets.
-Currently most of these features are available too early.

-This assumes a start date on day 45 of spring, because personally I think that should become the canonical start.

-Dev/balance notes:
+**Dev/balance notes:**

-One of the bottom lines of it is that there needs to be a ton more stuff to do and explore, rather than the main game objective being to level up in large leaps and bounds

-This playstyle depending on longer frames of time and things taking realistic periods to be built/developed may depend more heavily on things being automated such as
+The bottom lines is that there needs to be a ton of stuff to do and explore in the game, rather than the main game objective being to level up in large leaps and bounds.
+This playstyle depending on longer frames of time and things taking realistic periods to be built/developed depends heavily on things being automated, for example:

 - fast travel options
 - schedule eat/drink/sleep/stoke fire options to allow players to skip a week or two of time
 - NPCs doing more of the long term crafting and projects in a more automated way.

-This would allow the pace of the game to be slowed just a little, while the calendar ran faster.
+Some of these features already exist, or exist partially, at the time of this writing.
+More features in this vein will help to further capture this play speed.

 ### "Lone Wolf" Play Element
 #### Early game